jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 pip install fastapi uvicorn paho-mqtt
 ```

-Python code `bridge.py` for the media bridge server:
+Python code `bridge.py` for the media bridge server.
+The APIs use the "x_api_key" header for the Authentication.

 ```
 import os
 from typing import Optional